-This first draft of implementation procedures focuses on Utah Pollution Discharge Elimination System (UPDES) permits except for general permits.
-General permits must meet ADR requirements and implementation procedures for general permits will be forthcoming in future drafts of this guidance.
-This is the third version of the guidance document.
-A history of versions and modifications made to the guidance document can be found in Appendix C. Section 87.0 summarizes the portions of the guidance that still need to be completed.
+This is the fourth version of the guidance document.
+A history of versions and modifications made to the guidance document can be found in the table on page i.
+Section 8.0 summarizes the portions of the guidance that still need to be completed.
 The absence of guidance for these topics does not negate or delay the requirements for antidegradation reviews required under UAC R317-2-3.